 Can I buy my book at a discount?

 Yes.
-You’ll be able to order your book at a substantial discount and the more copies you buy, the lower the cost per book.
+You’ll be able to order author copies at a substantial discount off the retail price.

 What about corrections?